david-walters/final-project-code-institute/README.md

 12. Ensure that environment variables such as SECRET_KEY, DATABASE_URL, and others are set up correctly in the Settings tab by clicking Reveal Config Vars and adding the appropriate key-value pairs.

-13. Finally, run migrations on Heroku to create the necessary database structure:
+13. Finally, run migrations on Heroku to create the necessary database structure.

+14. Go to more options in Heroku, top left of the page.
+Click run console.
+And type the following command `python manage.py makemigrations && python manage.py migrate`

+15. The console should provide feedback on the success of your migrations.

 ### Local Development